 ♥ Tilgate Park – Recommended by a lovely friend of mine, Tilgate Park near Crawley (RH10 5PQ) is a great place to visit when the sun is shining (or reasonably good).
 There’s a large lake to walk or cycle around, beautiful walled gardens, a fantastic playground for the kids and lots of space for a picnic.
 Visitors can also check out the nature reserve full of all sorts of interesting animals while there, which has an entrance fee of £6 for 2 adults and one child over 2 years.
 Parking charges apply but entry to the park itself is free.

 ♥ Tonbridge Park mini golf, playground and miniature railway!
 As well as a spacious playground, there’s a large sandpit and a 9 hole mini-golf ‘course’.
-On Wednesday afternoons (during the summer hols) and weekend afternoons (2.30 to 4.30pm), visitors can have a go on the Miniature Railway outside the swimming pool too.
+On Wednesday afternoons (during the summer hols) and weekend afternoons (2.30 to 4.30pm), visitors can have a go on the Miniature Railway outside the swimming pool too (please check the website beforehand as this may have changed).
 There’s no charge for the railway, though donations are welcome.
 Older kids may enjoy the skate park too and if the weather is warm, you might enjoy a splash about in the outdoor section of the swimming pool too!

 ♥ Tonbridge to Penshurst Bike Ride – Follow ‘The Tudor Trail’ from Tonbridge Castle right through to Penshurst Place by bike.
 We did this before having kids and it was such a beautiful bike ride – it’s 6 miles (almost 10km) in distance with a few hills along the way and takes you through the beautiful Kent countryside via Haysden Country Park.
 The biggest hill is just towards the end of the journey but it’s well worth it, especially for the stunning view when cycling down the hill towards Penshurst Place in this mostly off-road ride.
 If you don’t fancy biking it, then there’s always the option of parking at Penshurst Place (for free) and doing a round-trip around the paramaters of the estate.